The Chair of Governors is Ms Nicole Sharp c/o St Peter’s School, St Catherine’s Road, Bournemouth BH6 4AH

 VICE CHAIR OF GOVERNORS

 I have been a Foundation De La Salle Governor since 2003.
-I am Vice Chair of the Governing Board, Chair of the Finance, Resources and Premises Committee and a member of the Pay Committee.
+I am Vice Chair of the Governing Board.
+I sit on the Finance, Resources and Premises Committee and the Appraisal Panel.

 I was elected as a Parent Governor in January 2015 with three children who all attend St Peter’s.
-I am a teacher myself and sit on the Teaching, Learning and Achievement Committee with specific responsibility for Pupil Premium students.
+I am a teacher myself and the Chair of the Teaching, Learning and Achievement Committee with specific responsibility for Pupil Premium students.

 I am a former pupil of St Peter’s School and all five of my children along with my two step children have attended St Peter’s School.